zertovitch/ini-files/README.md

 Welcome to the Ini file manager
 ===============================

-The Ini file manager consists of a ingle ackage, Config, which can read and modify informations from various configuration files known as "ini" files.
+The Ini file manager consists of a single package, Config, which can read and modify informations from various configuration files known as "ini" files.
 They are called "ini" files because they have often the ".ini" extension, but some also have